 She reads.
 The dog sleeps.

 We eat.
 They work.

 She cries.
 They run.

 Cats purr.
-The boat sank.
+And the second second The boat sank.
+The second second

 Read the following sentences carefully.
 Underline the subject in red, the verb in blue and the object in green.